 Did you follow your plan?

 Below is a form I use to reference my race plan.
-I fill it out about 6-8 weeks from an important race, during my build/race specific training phase.
+I fill it out about 4-6 weeks from an important race, during my build/race specific training phase.
 That time frame gives me plenty of training sessions to practice my pacing, mental and nutrition strategies I plan to use for my event.
-Writing it down, I can reference my race plan outline which often eases any anxiety I may have.
-Having a plan reminds me of all the preparation I have done, helps me confirm or reassess my SMART goal I made the previous months.
+Writing it down often eases any anxiety I may have.
+Having a plan reminds me of all the preparation I have done, helps me confirm or reassess the SMART goal I made the previous months.
 I am ready for a fun experience come race day.

 Key components of a race plan

-- Next you should develop your personal race day nutrition strategy, even if this is your first event.
+- Next, you should develop your personal race day nutrition strategy, even if this is your first event.
 This means deciding what you will eat and drink before, during and after your event based both on science and practice.
-A good coach or sports nutritionist can help you with this.
 Race fuel is a highly individual matter.
 As a result, it is vital that you create a plan that works for you and practice it.
+Click here to listen to what Cindy Dallow, Ph.D, R.D has to say about training and race day nutrition

-- Finally, you need to plan out the mental approach and specific strategies that you want to have with you during this race.
+- Finally, you should plan out the mental strategies, self-talk, visualization, and other things to keep you focused and motivated.
 After some reflection, you should be able to generate a list of mental traits that have been successful for you before.
-You can use this list to create a concrete mental strategy for the various parts of your race day

 You should be practicing your race plan in your training rides and runs to make it second nature.
 If you have a great plan for the race AND HAVE PRACTICED IT WELL, then you will keep your emotions in check more easily and do what is best for you on race day.